Computer coding for kids

 A not-for-profit movement running free coding clubs for young people.

-A US-based website to help you teach your child to code – even if you don’t know how to do it yourself.
+A free website to help you teach your child to code – even if you don’t know how to do it yourself – from Ocado Technologies.
+Built on 'Blockly', an easy-to-use visual programming language that's similar to Scratch.

 A visual programming tool specifically designed for children aged 7-14.
 It runs on Xbox and PCs and allows for interactive games to be built using only a game controller for input.